Can You Safely Refreeze Turkey?

 How to Thaw Refrozen Turkey

 When you're ready to use your leftover turkey, just transfer it from the freezer to the refrigerator.
 Allow one day of thaw time for every four pounds of meat.
-If you need it sooner, you can use this trick to thaw your meat in as little as 30 minutes.
+If you need it sooner, you can.

 Make Use of the Bones